There’s a popular myth among the coffee-drinking community that an espresso shot ‘dies’ 10 seconds after it is poured.

 When I say ‘quickly,’ I don’t mean that you should be slamming back the espresso shot the second it leaves the machine.
 That would be a recipe for a burnt mouth.

-You want your espresso shot to be sufficiently cooled to enjoy it but not so cool that the flavor is completely wrong.
+You want your espresso shot to be sufficiently cooled to enjoy it, but not so cold that the flavor is compromised.

-I recommend that you spend about a minute stirring the drink to cool it faster.
+I recommend spending about a minute stirring the drink to cool it more quickly.
 Once it’s at a comfortable temperature, enjoy!

 Final thoughts